chriscuber123/AdventOfCode/README.md

 # AdventOfCode2022
-Advent of Code 2022 Solutions
+Advent of Code 2022 solutions

 master.py contains all solutions